top of page

 My research relies on a mixed-method approach, combining quantitative and qualitative methods.
 I combine experimental and non-experimental methods, including computer-text analysis, multi-level modeling, and survey experiments.
 You can see my Google Scholar page here.

-In addition to a research, I teach courses in comparative politics and international relations.
-I regularly teach Introduction to Comparative Politics and International Relations, in additional to several upper-division undergraduate courses such as Political Violence, Latin American Politics, and Gender and Politics.
+In addition to research, I teach courses in comparative politics and international relations.
+I regularly teach upper-division undergraduate courses on Political Violence, Latin American Politics, and the Politics of Immigration.

 bottom of page